derrickburt/derrickburt.github.io/opengis/sql/DSlab/DSLAB.md

 ### Leaflet Visualization

-To allow for a scalable and interactive visualization of this analysis, I have made a [leaflet web map](dsmmap/index.html).
+To allow for a scalable and interactive visualization of this analysis, I have made a [leaflet web map](leaflet/dsmmap/index.html).
+I have also provided some basic directions on how to publish a web map from qgis in the [following blog post](leaflet/leaflet.md).

 ### Discussion